patricos/linodeapi/README.md

    1. populate **/etc/hosts** and update **/etc/hostname**
    1. **reboot** (for the static hostname to update)

-## System prerequisites
+## System prerequisites - NONE ;)

-1. Runs on bash,
+1. Runs on bash (default configuration shall be sufficient),
-1. needs: apt install sshpass,
 1. needs Linode access token with creation of nodes rights.

 ### On your terminal box

 1. Ensure you have some directory with rw access for your activities here.
+1. Endure you have your ssh-key generated and in the default location (`ssh-keygen`).
 1. Obtain the script, e.g. `git clone https://github.com/patricos/linodeapi.git`.
-1. Have sshpass installed, e.g. `sudo yum install sshpass -y`.
 1. Obtain an API token from Linode: `https://www.linode.com/docs/guides/getting-started-with-the-linode-api/#get-an-access-token`.

 ### At www.linode.com